go-python/gpython/examples/embedding/README.md

 to easily augment app behavior, configuration, and customization -- all post-deployment.

-Have you ever discovered an exciting software project but lost interest when you had to also learn an esoteric language schema?
+Have you ever discovered an exciting software project but lost interest when you had to also learn its esoteric language schema?
 In an era of limited attention span, most people are generally turned off if they have to learn a new language in addition to learning to use your app.